CPKrebs/Spike-Boot-Linux/README.md

 --with-payload=/path/to/Linux/Kernel/vmlinux
 ```

-For running spike, we must use bbl
+For running spike, we must use bbl.
 ```
 spike bbl
 ```